gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Night and they were pecking chunks out of the people around her who were slowly losing shape like weary clouds.

-And there, standing in the middle of everything, was the troll she had seen that morning.
+Standing in the middle of everything was the troll she had seen that morning.
 It---she---had the same silver-shot fur and the same long scar, but her eyes were like those deep shadows in the forest where the last of the winter snow could lie unmelted until midsummer.
 She waited patiently until the last of the crows had flown away and then raised a hand in greeting.

 Heart pounding, Noxy raised her own, and woke.
 She lay in bed, her heart pounding, listening to the windchimes outside her window and the soft, rhythmic